sequentialread/pow-bot-deterrent/README.md

 A proof-of-work based bot deterrent.
 Lightweight, self-hosted and copyleft licensed.

 ![screencast](readme/screencast.gif)

+## NEW: Looking to block AI scraper bots from hammering your site?
+See: https://git.sequentialread.com/forest/pow-bot-deterrent-rp (similar to Anubis)

 Compared to mainstream captchas like recaptcha, hcaptcha, friendlycaptcha, this one is better for a few reasons: